An inequality for the compositions of convex functions with convolutions and an alternative proof of the Brunn-Minkowski-Kemperman inequality: Introduction

 For any compact connected abelian group $G$, Tao studied a property of measurable sets for which the equality of Corollary \ref{cor:Kemperman-strong} is almost attained \cite[Theorem 1.3]{MR3920221}.
-This result is generalized for disconnected group by Griesmer \cite[Theorem 1.1]{MR4042161}, and for non-abelian group by Jing-Tran \cite[Theorem 1.2]{jing2020minimal}.
-A sharper result for any compact abelian group is given by Christ--Iliopoulou \cite[Theorem 1.7]{christ2018inequalities}.
+This result is generalized for disconnected groups by Griesmer \cite[Theorem 1.1]{MR4042161}, and for non-abelian groups by Jing and Tran \cite[Theorem 1.2]{jing2020minimal}.
+A sharper result for any compact abelian group is given by Christ and Iliopoulou \cite[Theorem 1.4]{MR4494185}.

 Here is the strategy of proof of Theorem \ref{thm:convex-convolution-L1-L-infinity}.
 As mentioned above, Lemma \ref{lem:ft-convolution-L1-L-infinity} under the assumption \eqref{eq:m-large} is an example of Theorem \ref{thm:convex-convolution-L1-L-infinity}.
 However, we will show Lemma \ref{lem:ft-convolution-L1-L-infinity} without using Theorem \ref{thm:convex-convolution-L1-L-infinity} at first, and obtain Theorem \ref{thm:convex-convolution-L1-L-infinity} by using Lemma \ref{lem:ft-convolution-L1-L-infinity}.
 We will show Lemma \ref{lem:ft-convolution-L1-L-infinity} by generalizing the argument of Tao \cite[Theorem 3.2.3]{tao2012spending}, and Theorem \ref{thm:convex-convolution-L1-L-infinity} by approximating $f$ by a linear combination of $f_t$.